I don’t know about you but growing up, the only vegetables I remember having on my plate were fried.

 Step-By-Step Instructions

-- Transfer the fried plantains to the paper towel-lined plate to drain.
+- Transfer the fried plantains to a paper towel-lined plate to drain.
 Season them with salt and serve immediately.
+Enjoy!

-When you’re done with this recipe, make my sweet plantain gnocchi with ripen plantains!
+When you’re done with this recipe, make my sweet plantain gnocchi with ripened plantains!

 Equipment